-This course is for the snowboarder or skier who wants to learn how to access remote peaks in the wilderness.
+This course is for the splitboarder or skier who wants to learn how to access remote peaks in the wilderness.
 Students will plan and execute a multi-day tour in a backcountry environment.
-Topics include: itinerary, food packing, gear choices, snow camping, Leave-No-Trace (LNT) practices, snowpack analysis and terrain choice, rescue scenarios, evacuation techniques, group dynamics, and peak skiing/snowboarding.
+Topics include itinerary, food packing, gear choices, snow camping, stove operation, food and water preparation, Leave-No-Trace (LNT) practices, snowpack analysis and terrain choice, rescue scenarios, evacuation techniques, group dynamics, and peak descents.

-ADVISORY: WLD 128B or WLD 125A or WLD 126A or equivalent.
-Previous backcountry skiing/splitboarding experience is highly recommended.
+ADVISORY: Previous backcountry skiinglsplitboarding experience is highly recommended.
 Students must be able to carry a 40lb pack and link controlled turns on a variety of terrain.

 NOTE: Subject to enrollment limitations within the Back Country Ski/Snowboard Family.
-For more information, refer to page 244.
+For more information, refer to page 239.